idoiag/LRG_project/Documentation/README.txt

-/Text within slashes is temp and will be deleted in a final version/
+/Text within slashes is temp and will be deleted in a final version.
+IP =In progress.
+Done = Only minor amendments/addition/updates expected/

 ##############  README ############

-#### BACKGROUND /VF/
+#### BACKGROUND /VF, IP/
 /Examples:
-Why are LRGs are important, use, challenge
+Why LRGs are important, use, challenges,
-How can an xml parser could help the diagnostic service, Etc… /
+How can an xml parser help the diagnostic service,
+How can bioinformaticians help > great idea to have a parser Etc… /

-#### USAGE/INSTALLATION
+#### USAGE/INSTALLATION /IGP, IP/

-#### FEATURES

-lrgext extract build, gene, transcript, exon information from a file in LRG format producing different output files:
+lrg does not require installation and can be run from the command line by providing the LRG file as an argument. lrg will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
-    - cvs file
+    - cvs file: provides the exon, transcript and protein coordinates separated by comma /IGP/
-    - tab separated txt file
+    - tab separated txt file: provides the exon, transcrip and protein coordinates separated by tab /IGP/
-    - bed file

-Control/Tests (in development)

-(Control BRCA1)
+    - bed file: provides the local coordinates and their equivalent genomic coordinates for each exon /IGP/ /- build mapper: provides the differences between the builds, highlighting if variants lie in intronic/exonic regions /VF//

+/get ops code or arguments need still to be added to the program /IGP/.
+We also need to produce another doc highlighting the differences between the builds (VF) /

+#### FEATURES /IGP + VF/
+/2-  3 lines to introduce the main topic, and 1-3 lines to introduce each function/

+1.Testing:
+Testing is important because bla, bla... /VF/

+/This is a list of tests initally suggested.
+We also proposed to use BRCA as a control.
+1-3 lines to describe each function, IGP  + VF as required/

-    1. LRG_ID: check if the given gene has an allocated LRG ID
+	1. LRG_ID: check if the given gene has an allocated LRG ID. /VF?/
+	2. Check the LRG exists and is a readable file. /IGP, DONE /this test might be superfluous.
+There is already a CL in-built system/
-     2. Strain: check the direction of the strand. - IP
+	3. Strain: check the direction of the strand. /IGP, In Progress/
-     3. Build_number: check the number of build provided.
-If more than one, check that coordinates are diff.
+	4. Build_number: check the number of build provided.
+If more than one, check that coordinates are diff. /VF ?/
-     4. Build_coor: check that the start and end of the coordinate for each build are different
+	5. Build_coor: check that the start and end of the coordinate for each build are different /VF ?/
-     5. Data_consistency: check that coordinates extracted are numbers
+	6. Data_consistency: check that coordinates extracted are numbers /IGP ?/
-     6. Exon_coor: check that exons do not overlap
+	7. Exon_coor: check that exons do not overlap /IGP ?/
-     7. Exon_number: check that we get the right number of exons
+	8. Exon_number: check that we get the right number of exons /IGP ?/
-     8. Check the schema version - DONE
+	9. Check the schema version - /IGP, DONE/
-     10. Build_number: check the
-     9. Check the LRG exists and is a readable file - DONE but it might be superfluous.
-There is already a CL in-built system

-b)
+	10. Main - /IGP, IP /

+2.Parsing:
+Parsing is important or whatever, bla, bla /VF/

+Parsing Features:
+/Describe the parsing functions, 1-3 lines per function, IGP + VF as required/

+3.Files generation:
+Results need to be gathered and collected in a way that allows it furhter use by other professionals.
+This could be in a human readable way  (e.g. tab separated document, build mapper) or in a script readable way (e.g. bed and cvs file).
+... bla, bla /VF/

+File generation features:
+/Describe the file generation functions, 1-3 lines per function, IGP + VF as required/

-#### STRUCTURE /IGP/
+#### STRUCTURE /IGP, Done/

-Main program running through different steps, function provided in brackets:
+Main program running through different steps:
 1. Initial tests:
 Aim: Run initial tests to check the software and file before execution Function:initial_tests()